Democratic, GOP Senate bargainers reach $10B COVID agreement

-WASHINGTON (AP) — Senate bargainers have reached agreement on a slimmed-down $10 billion package for countering COVID-19, the top Democratic and Republican negotiators said Monday, but the measure dropped all funding to help nations abroad combat the pandemic.
+WASHINGTON (AP) — Senate bargainers reached agreement Monday on a slimmed-down $10 billion package for countering COVID-19 with treatments, vaccines and other steps, the top Democratic and Republican negotiators said, but the measure dropped all funding to help nations abroad combat the pandemic.

+The compromise drew quick support from President Joe Biden, who initially pushed for a $22.5 billion package.
+In a setback, he ended up settling for much less amid administration warnings that the government was running out of money to keep pace with the disease's continued — though diminished — spread in the U.S.

+“Every dollar we requested is essential and we will continue to work with Congress to get all of the funding we need,” said White House press secretary Jen Psaki.
+“But time is of the essence.
+We urge Congress to move promptly on this $10 billion package because it can begin to fund the most immediate needs."

+Romney also suggested an openness to considering future money.
+“While this agreement does not include funding for the U.S. global vaccination program, I am willing to explore a fiscally responsible solution to support global efforts in the weeks ahead,” he said.

-At least half the measure would have to be used to research and produce therapeutics to treat the disease, according to fact sheets distributed by Schumer and Romney, the two top bargainers.
+At least half the compromise would have to be used to research and produce therapeutics to treat the disease, according to fact sheets from Schumer and Romney.

 The money would also be used to buy vaccines and tests.
 At least $750 million would be used to research new COVID-19 variants and to expand vaccine production, the descriptions said.

-WASHINGTON (AP) — Bipartisan Senate bargainers have agreed to a slimmed-down $10 billion package for countering COVID-19, but without any funds to help nations abroad combat the pandemic, Democrats and Republicans familiar with the talks said Monday.

-At least half the measure would have to be used to research and produce therapeutics to treat the disease, according to a fact sheet distributed by the chief GOP bargainer, Sen. Mitt Romney of Utah.
-And at least $750 million would be used to research new COVID-19 variants and to expand vaccine production, the description said.

-The accord represents a deep cut from the $22.5 billion President Joe Biden initially requested, and from a $15 billion version that both parties' leaders had negotiated last month.
+The deal is also a reduction from a $15 billion version that both parties’ leaders had negotiated last month.
 House Speaker Nancy Pelosi, D-Calif., abandoned that plan after Democratic lawmakers rejected proposed cuts in state pandemic aid to help pay for the package.

-The $15 billion plan had included about $5 billion for the global effort to fight COVID-19, which has run rampant in many countries, especially poorer ones.
-The overall price tag has shrunk, and the global money has fallen off, as the two parties have been unable to agree on more than $10 billion in budget savings to pay for it.

 Some people said the fate of the new agreement remained uncertain in the House, where Pelosi and liberal Democrats have expressed opposition to dropping the money for helping other countries.

-The two Democrats and three Republicans who described the accord did so on condition of anonymity because they weren't authorized to discuss the talks publicly.

-One of the Democrats, and a third member of that party, said it remained unclear whether the emerging package would attract the minimum 10 GOP votes needed for the measure to move through the 50-50 Senate.
+The agreement will need to attract at least 10 GOP votes to move through the 50-50 Senate.
 The others said the needed Republican votes would be there.

 The measure is fully paid for by pulling back unspent funds from previous pandemic relief bills that have been enacted, bargainers have said.